yougov/mongo-connector/mongo-connector/README.md

 ## Usage:

 Since the connector does real time syncing, it is necessary to have MongoDB running, although the connector will work with both sharded and non sharded configurations.

 To start the system, first move your doc manager file, or one of the sample doc manager files provided to the main folder (mongo-connector) and rename it doc_manager.py.
+For example, to use the system with Solr, you can navigate to the mongo-connector subfolder and run `cp doc_managers/solr_doc_manager.py doc_manager.py`.

 For more information about making your own doc manager, see Doc Manager section.

 After that, simply run "python mongo_connector.py".
 It is likely, however, that you will need to specify some command line options to work with your setup.
 They are described below: